-Teaser in Sports Betting: Definition, Examples, How to Bet
+Teaser Definition, Examples, Rules & How to Make a Teaser Bet

-A teaser is a type of sports bet that allows you to adjust the point spread on multiple games, and requires you to win every game to cash the bet.
+A teaser is a type of sports bet that allows you to adjust the point spread in your favor on multiple games, but requires you to win every game to cash the bet.

-The most common teaser in sports betting is a 6-point football teaser, in which you have to pick two games correctly but get six additional points on each line.
+The most common teaser in sports betting is a 6-point football teaser, in which you have to pick two games correctly but get six additional points on each spread.

-Let’s use this example from the 2019 NFL season.
-A Redskins and 49ers teaser in Week 16 looked like this:
+Let’s use this example from the 2019 NFL season — a Washington Football Team and 49ers teaser in Week 16 looked like this:

 The 49ers were a 7-point favorite and won 34-31.

-Neither the Redskins nor the 49ers covered the original point spread, but both would have covered in a teaser.
+Neither the WFT nor the 49ers covered the original point spread, but both would have covered in a teaser.

 You’re not getting these points for free, though.

 Because the sportsbook is giving you six extra points on two games, the juice on this teaser is around -120, depending on the book.
-You’d risk $11 to win $10.
+You’d risk $12 to win $10.
 It’s like a two-team parlay in which both games are about -265.

-It’s the same price as a straight bet, but you need to win both games to cash the bet.
+You end up with roughly the same price as a standard point spread bet, but you need to win both games to cash the bet.

 Teasers are not good bets in college football due to the volatility, nor on totals or many NFL point spreads.

 Bettors must win each leg 72.3% of the time for a 6-point teaser to break even.
-(That assumes the book is charging you -110.
-If they’re charging -120 or more, like some books are, these numbers are moot).
+(That assumes the book is charging you -120 or less.
+If they’re charging -130 or more, like some books are, these numbers are moot).

 Even since 2015 when the NFL moved the extra point back (which caused more unusual finishing margins), teasing NFL games through those key numbers has been profitable.